 - Who witnessed it

 As soon as the EEOC receives your charge, they will contact your employer to inform them of the complaint and begin the investigation process.

 You cannot commence legal action for discrimination against your employer without written permission from the EEOC.
-DoNotPay can help you start the ball rolling by getting your charge filed quickly and easily!
+DoNotPay can help you start the ball rolling by !

 DoNotPay is your go-to resource for making your fight against workplace discrimination easier.
 We make filing your charge of discrimination simple—all you have to do is follow these steps:

 - in your web browser